dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### Piece concurrency

-When downloading a single task of the main role node, the number of concurrent pieces downloaded back to the source and the number of concurrent pieces downloaded from the Remote Peer.
+When a node downloads a single task, the number of concurrent pieces downloaded back to the source and the number of concurrent pieces downloaded from the Remote Peer.
 The larger the number of Piece concurrency, the faster the task download, and the more CPU and Memory will be consumed.
-Users can adjust the CPU and Memory configuration of the Client while adjusting the number of Piece concurrency according to the actual situation.
+The user adjusts the number of Piece concurrency according to the actual situation. and adjust the client’s CPU and memory configuration.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml